 How much is property tax in Greece for foreigners?

-When purchasing a home in Greece, the buyer must pay a property tax at the rate of 3.09 percent of the home’s value.
+When purchasing a home in Greece, the buyer must pay a property tax at the rate of 3.09 percent of the property’s value.
 A capital gain is taxed at 15 percent if there is an increase in capital after selling property in Greece.
 Also, landlords are subject to a 15 – 45 percent tax on their rental income.
+There are also a few countries that have no property tax.

 How much is property tax in Greece for foreigners?